 Incumbent governors reelected to the Board include Jim Bissell, Designers Branch; Tom Hanks, Actors Branch; Kathleen Kennedy, Producers Branch; John Knoll, Visual Effects Branch; Bill Kroyer, Short Films and Feature Animation Branch; Michael Mann, Directors Branch; Scott Millan, Sound Branch; Deborah Nadoolman Landis, Costume Designers Branch; and Bernard Telsey, Casting Directors Branch.

-Returning to the Board after a hiatus are governors Jim Gianopulos, Executives Branch; Marvin Levy, Public Relations Branch; and Carol Littleton, Film Editors Branch.
+Returning to the Board after a hiatus are governors Jim Gianopulos, Executives Branch; Marvin Levy, Marketing and Public Relations Branch; and Carol Littleton, Film Editors Branch.

 The balloting in the Academy’s Writers Branch produced a tie between candidates Larry Karaszewski and Billy Ray, necessitating a second polling of that branch.
 Voting for the runoff election via online and paper ballots will begin Thursday, July 16, and end Wednesday, July 22.
 The Academy last held a runoff election in 2009 for the Directors Branch.